-If you are tasked with finding the best tool for optimally configuring systems for a project within your IT organization, you have your work cut out for you.
-There are many companies out there offering "capacity planning" tools, and it isn't obvious based on their marketing literature which ones are really worth considering.
+If you are tasked with finding the best tool for optimize your IT organization, you have your work cut out for you.

 Anybody with a dartboard can claim ownership of a server capacity planning tool.
 Unfortunately, companies selling dartboards for capacity planning aren't likely to be very honest about the sophistication of their tools.
-It's caveat emptor, let the buyer beware.
+Buyer beware.

 So how do you avoid buying a dartboard when what you really need are accurate predictions?
 What makes a good capacity planning tool?
-What should a buyer in your particular position be looking for in a capacity planning tool?
+What should a buyer in your position be looking for?

-In order to account for the fact that performance doesn’t scale linearly, those who use trending as a capacity planning tool simply keep utilization rates far from 100%.
-This kind of inexact estimation is almost guarantee over-provisioning, and companies who do this are often oblivious to the fact that they’re wasting money and hamstringing their IT department.
+Performance doesn’t scale linearly.
+Those who use trending as a capacity planning tool simply try to keep utilization rates below 100 percent.
+This kind of inexact estimation practically guarantees over-provisioning, and companies who do this are often oblivious to the fact that they’re wasting money and hamstringing their IT department.